sbthepotato/DAT640-Project-22H/evaluation/dbpedia/README.md

 # Evaluation Script DBpedia

+- `base_eval.py` evaluate the base algorithm implementation
-run `python base_eval.py` to evaluate the base algorithm implementation, This should work out of the box if you have not touched the directory structure as it came.
+- `advanced_eval.py` evaluate the advanced algorithm implementation

+Both of these should work out of the box if you have not touched the directory structure as it came.